herryboda/infosec-mcp/README.md

 ## Architecture

 The system uses:
-- AWS Lambda for serverless compute
-- API Gateway for REST API endpoints
+- FastAPI for the backend server
 - OpenAI's GPT models for question answering
 - LangChain for document processing and retrieval
+- Local file system for policy storage

 ## Setup